ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

 --------
 - Stop a CICS region by issuing a CEMT PERFORM SHUTDOWN command, or by canceling the job through the :literal:`jobs.cancel` utility provided by Z Open Automation Utilities (ZOAU).
 You can choose the shutdown mode from NORMAL, IMMEDIATE, or CANCEL.
 - The :literal:`job\_id`\ , :literal:`job\_name`\ , or both can be used to shut down a CICS region.
 If mulitple jobs are running with the same name, the :literal:`job\_id` is required.
 - During a NORMAL or IMMEDIATE shutdown, a shutdown assist transaction should run to enable CICS to shut down in a controlled manner.
-By default, the CICS-supplied shutdown assist transaction, CESD is used.
-You can specify a custom shutdown assist transaction in the SDTRAN system initialization parameter.
+By default, the shutdown assist transaction specified in the SDTRAN system initialization parameter is used.
+If this is not set, the CICS-supplied shutdown assist transaction, CESD, is used instead.
 The task runs until the region has successfully shut down, or until the shutdown fails.
 - You must have a console installed in the CICS region so that the stop\_region module can communicate with CICS.
 To define a console, you must install a terminal with the CONSNAME attribute set to your TSO user ID.
 For detailed instructions, see \ `Defining TSO users as console devices <https://www.ibm.com/docs/en/cics-ts/latest?topic=cics-defining-tso-users-as-console-devices>`__.
 Add your console definition into one of the resource lists defined on the GRPLIST system initialization parameter so that it gets installed into the CICS region.
 Alternatively, you can use a DFHCSDUP script to update an existing CSD.
 This function is provided by the csd module.
 - You can specify a timeout, in seconds, for CICS shutdown processing.
 After a request to stop CICS is issued, if CICS shutdown processing is not completed when this timeout is reached, the module completes in a failed state.
 By default, the stop\_region module does not use a timeout, that is, the :literal:`timeout` parameter assumes a value of -1.